shan3lei/sparse-envelope-spectrum/README.md

 so pay attention to cite the algorithm if you just use the nmf in the stft_nmf file.

-The decomposition of the time-frequency representation may cost most of the times, so a good decomposition algorithm is needed.
+The decomposition of the time-frequency representation may cost most of the time, so a good decomposition algorithm is needed.

 4. Read stft_nmf.md first before you use it.